 Continue reading “The Barrow Era (2): Shropshire Council’s company ip&e needs reinventing as an innovation hub”

 It is a press release slipped out with minimum of publicity.
 Visitors to the Shropshire Council Newsroom website are only greeted with the headline: “Shropshire Council Standards Sub-Committee meeting – 20 November 2015.”
 That’s a headline designed for boredom.
 Which is surprising because the news website is run by Three Sixty Communications, a subsidiary of ip&e.
 Three Sixty has often shown itself to be on the ball when it comes to communication.
 But ip&e is wholly owned by Shropshire Council.
 So we shouldn’t be surprised that this headline was written to disguise the leadership crisis that is enveloping the council.

 Keith Barrow quietly resigned as a director and chairman of ip&e ten days ago.
 At that point, he must have been aware that the external auditors had determined that he had failed to declare a conflict of interest when appointing Oswestry based auditors to ip&e.

 At the time, Keith’s resignation looked no different to an outsider from the perpetual turnover of ip&e directors.
-Continue reading “The Barrow Affair (1): Shropshire leader forced to resign from council company after conflict of interest scandal”
+Continue reading “The Barrow Era (1): Shropshire leader forced to resign from council company after conflict of interest scandal”